Internal Medicine of Greater New Haven

 Routine physical exams are a critical part of preventive health care.
-The physicians at Internal Medicine of Greater New Haven in Hamden, Connecticut, offer comprehensive physicals to monitor your health to diagnose and treat any conditions or illnesses in their earliest stages.
+The physicians at Internal Medicine of Greater New Haven in Cheshire, Guilford, Hamden, Milford, North Haven, Meriden, Wallingford, West Haven, and Stratford, Connecticut, offer comprehensive physicals to monitor your health to diagnose and treat any conditions or illnesses in their earliest stages.
 They also offer pre-employment physicals and Department of Transportation (DOT) physicals.
 You can schedule your next physical exam by calling the practice or booking online today.

-Many illnesses and medical conditions don’t cause symptoms in their early and more easily treated stages.
+Many illnesses and medical conditions don’t cause symptoms in their early and more easily-treated stages.
 For example, if you have high blood pressure, you might not know until it’s too late and you have a serious cardiac episode.
-But if you have your blood pressure checked at your annual physical exam, you and your doctor can start treatment to lower your blood pressure as soon as possible, preventing more serious symptoms and complications.
+But if you have your blood pressure is elevated at your annual physical exam, you and your doctor can start treatment to lower your blood pressure as soon as possible, preventing more serious symptoms and complications.

 Many employers and the DOT require pre-employment or routine annual physicals to ensure you’re fit and healthy enough to perform the duties of your job.
 In addition to the normal physical check on your vitals, the DOT requires your vision and hearing to be examined.
 You may also be required to provide a urine sample.
 Both the DOT and other employers provide specific paperwork for your doctor to complete.

 What should I expect during a physical exam?

 Your doctor may ask you to have blood drawn a week or so before your appointment to check your cholesterol and glucose levels.
 An annual physical exam typically begins with a few routine health screenings like checking your weight and blood pressure.

 The next step is a physical examination.
 Your doctor listens to your heart and lungs and observes your eyes, skin, and movement.
 Your doctor may palpate your abdomen to feel your liver and other internal organs.